3D Animation Brief

 According to the brief, CG artists can convert a 3D animation video to the most common formats like avi, mp4, flv, and mpeg.
 Besides, a client must specify if they need still frames from the video in the required resolution in advance.

 Can’t wait to try top-notch 3D product animation?
-With our 3D rendering services, you get photorealistic animation of any complexity for any purpose!
+With our 3D animation services, you get photorealistic animation of any complexity for any purpose!